-The immediate association to many people’s minds is often blasting music from a system, but that is just one showcase of what really goes into the technology.
+The immediate association to many people’s minds is often blasting music from a system, but that is just one showcase of what goes into the technology.

 And it’s one that has its roots from many decades ago, way before we were even born.

 It’s curious that even though the technology is ubiquitous, the knowledge on it isn’t, so we’re here to introduce you briefly to the ropes.

 Radio technology is a feat that is very impressive back when it first emerged because it allowed for communication exchanges even in considerable distances.

 It was in 1895 when the first radio signal was received by a name familiar to many: Guglielmo Marconi, who is now known for Marconi’s Law and his work on a radio transmission.
 Many men are credited for developing radios, and Marconi is just one.

 You have Nikola Tesla who designed the basic radio, John Fleming who is acknowledged to create the radio transmitter, Reginald Fessenden who worked on AM radio and was responsible for making it a means to entertain people, and Edwin Armstrong who developed the FM radio.